-Don’t miss the TICC final conference on 14 October 2022 in Brussels – Implementing a new organizational model placing humanity at the heart.
+Don’t miss the TICC final conference online on 14 October 2022 – Implementing a new organizational model placing humanity at the heart.

 Launched in 2018, the TICC (Transforming Integrated Care in the Community) project’s objective has been to implement and evaluate a new organisational model of homebased care services in the 2 Seas area (United Kingdom, Belgium and France).
 For over 4 years now, partners have been creating systemic changes in health and social care by implementing this model.